thread-speaker/NeighborhoodToolShed/README.md

 You will need <a href="https://nodejs.org/en/">node.js</a>.
 The download there should bundle with it npm.
 If not, you will need to find and install <a href="https://www.npmjs.com/">npm</a> as well.

-Once these are installed, open a gitbash.
+Once these are installed, open a <a href="http://www.git-scm.com/downloads">gitbash</a>.
 In gitbash:

 ```
 cd <IntendedParentDirectory>